daniel-gonzalez-cedre/advent-of-code-2018/README.md

-# Advent of Code 2018
+# :christmas_tree: Advent of Code 2018 :christmas_tree:
 :warning: Due to finals week, these solutions will be noticeably behind the current AoC day until Dec 15. :warning:

 My attempt at Advent of Code 2018.